 Karenina joined Accountable Now in 2012 and was appointed Executive Director in January 2016.
 Under her leadership Accountable Now developed from a largely membership managed project to a recognised stand-alone expert hub on CSO accountability with a wide network of partners across the world.
 From 2010 to 2012 Karenina was the Deputy Executive Director of the International Civil Society Centre.
 Before that she worked for Transparency International Germany with a particular responsibility for strategic organisational development and the Advisory Council.
 In that time she also founded the working groups “Transparency in the Non-Profit Sector” and the “Researchers on Corruption” with whom she published a book on the Siemens corruption case.
 Karenina studied art history, philosophy and history and worked for 10 years in various positions in the art sector, before completing her Master of Business Administration in 2002.

-Merle joined the INGO Accountability Charter in August 2013 as Coordinator.
+Merle joined Accountable Now in August 2013 as Coordinator.
 She is in charge of the everyday administration and organisation of the secretariat, leads fundraising activities, as well as manages the accountability reporting process.
 Merle studied European Studies at the University of Passau and political science at the Free University of Berlin.
 For her master thesis on the reintegration of former girl soldiers, she conducted interviews with various CSOs and members of the local civil society.
 Merle has completed various internships and gained work experience at Transparency International Germany, the GIZ Representation Berlin, ILO Berlin, Friedrich-Ebert-Stiftung New York, Goethe Institute Bangkok and the Embassy of the Federal Republic of Germany in London.

 10555 Berlin, Germany